Incident Response Training

 - CISA guidance: Learn key guidance, resources, and best practices to address vulnerabilities and prepare effective incident response and recovery.

-- Case studies: Examine the methods and impacts of real-life cyber-attacks, and how the targets responded and recovered.
+- Case studies: Examine the methods and impacts of real-life cyberattacks and learn how the targets responded and recovered.

 - Preventing Web and Email Server Attacks (IR105)